 This might sound really awkward, but the fact of the matter is, if you go with your partner you will spend more time in the shop.
 You will discuss and compare different products unless you have a specific list of items you need for your home.
 You will them end up buying extra items you don’t necessarily require and this is not how to save money at IKEA.

 Spending more time at IKEA inevitably equals spending more money there.
 That’s why they have all these arrows to point you to different themed areas.
 That’s just how it is.
 By going alone, you increase your chances of a shorter stay and you won’t risk damaging your relationship.
 Yes, many couples start arguing at IKEA, but there’s a way to survive a trip.

 What this means is pulling a string or two provided you have a friend who works at an IKEA store near you.
 We’ll explain.
 All IKEA co-workers are entitled to a 15% staff discount on anything they wish to buy.
 Furthermore, there is an in-house rule that the staff can use this discount to help out friends if their purchase is up to £100 worth.
 Here is how you can save 15 quid by relying on a friend from within the IKEA ranks.

-Truth be told, this rule is so easy to abuse that people in the knowledge sometimes do it without any tact.
-Be clever about it because otherwise you can get your friend in trouble.
+Truth be told, this rule is so easy to abuse that people in the know sometimes do it without any tact.
+Be clever about it because otherwise, you can get your friend in trouble.

 Visit Bargain Corner